Gary Bannerman: Education and early career

 Bannerman graduated with honours from Moncton High School in 1965.
 He was accepted into the Canadian Army's Regular Officer Training Plan (ROTP) and attended Le College Militaire Royale du Saint-Jean, near Montreal (now defunct), the only bilingual college of Canada's three military universities, transferring the next year with ROTP to the University of New Brunswick.
-A serious car accident in the State of Maine early in 1967 led to weeks of hospitalization, making it impossible-to-complete his university year.
+A serious car accident in the state of Maine early in 1967 led to weeks of hospitalization, making it impossible-to-complete his university year.

 During the summer of 1966, between the two universities, he had obtained a job in Wabush, Newfoundland and Labrador through family connections, and ended up as an engineer's assistant monitoring asphalt paving contracts.
-After full recovery from the car accident injuries a year later, this qualified him for a similar position with the New Brunswick Department of Highways, assigned to inspect and monitor the work of contractors on a major project in southwestern NB.
+After full recovery from the car accident injuries a year later, this qualified him for a similar position with the New Brunswick Department of Highways, assigned to inspect and monitor the work of contractors on a major project in southwestern New Brunswick.
 It was during this period that he contemplated the future.
 He became certain that engineering would not be his career although university was still in the plans.

 One morning, at a cafe in St. George, New Brunswick, he was reading the Saint John Telegraph-Journal and spotted an advertisement that the newspaper was seeking to hire a junior reporter, with or without experience.
 Bannerman had always been a prolific writer: letters, essays, school newspapers, club newsletters and wherever a need presented itself; and he had always had a keen interest in government, politics and news of any description.
 Spontaneously, he wrote an application for the job and, after a subsequent interview, he began work at the paper.
 Newspapering became a passion so great that the prospect of doing anything else would soon seem absurd.